wagnerde/TracerSeq/README.md

 TracerSeq
 =========

-This pipeline facilitates processing of scRNA-seq TracerSeq FASTQ files to produce a TracerClones x Cells counts table.
+This pipeline facilitates processing of TracerSeq FASTQ files to produce a Tracer Barcodes x inDrops Cell Barcodes counts table.

-These functions require that input FASTQ files have already been demultiplexed by sample (e.g. steps 1-3 of the inDrops.py pipeline).
-Inputs are expected to match the format of inDrops.py "sorted FASTQ" files.

 This code was written in Matlab (2017a) and requires the 'Statistics and Machine Learning Toolbox'.